A limited number of tuition waivers are available to MA-TESL

 perspective to the teaching of composition and to individual consulting

-A graduate assistantship in English represents a
+A graduate teaching assistantship (GTA) in English Composition represents a

 20-hour-per-week commitment.
 For first-year graduate assistants, this

 - four classroom hours of teaching English 105

 - six hours of regularly scheduled writing center

 instruction, which involves individual tutoring (walk-in and English 100), the